—

 Lavazza Espresso Barista Gran Crema Whole Bean Coffee Blend

-• Aromatic notes of honey and roasted coffee sound appealing.
+- Aromatic notes of honey and roasted coffee enhance the experience.

 4.7/5